 - Stock Ticker: Enter a valid ticker

 - Starting Amount ($): Enter an initial investment amount

 - Starting Date: Enter when an investment was first made

-- Ending Date: Enter when an investment was sold (or date to check the accumulated value)
+- Ending Date: Enter when an investment was sold (or date to check the investment value)

 - Reinvestment ($): The amount invested in every period selected from the pull-down below it.
-(DRIP)
+(Like a DRIP or Dividend Reinvestment Plan)

-- Frequency: How often the dollar cost averaging/paycheck contribution went into the stock.
+- Frequency: How often this dollar cost averaging or paycheck contribution went into the stock.

 - Total Amount: The value of the investment on the ‘Ending Date’.

-- Annualized Investment: Our estimate to the amount returned annually by the investment, including the dollar cost averaging.
+- Annualized Investment: Our estimate to the amount returned annually by the investment, including any dollar cost averaging.

-- Graph: The value of the account over time – drag your cursor over points to see value on a date (sorry mobile users)
+- Graph: The value of the account over time – drag your cursor over points to see value on a date (apologies in advance to mobile users)